harbortype/glyphs-scripts/README.md

 ### Anchors

 - **Add Caret Anchors:** Adds caret_* anchors to the selected glyphs based from the base glyphs’ widths.
 Applies to all layers.
 Does not modify existing caret anchors.
+- **Copy Layer Anchors from Other Font:** Copies the anchors of the current layer from the background file.
+- **Copy Selected Anchors from Other Font:** Copies the position of the selected anchors from the background file.
 - **Re-interpolate Anchors:** Re-interpolates only the anchors on selected layers.

 ### Color Fonts